-For ten years, Derby City Partnership has been working to improve the quality of life of the city.
+For over ten years, Derby City Partnership has been working to improve the quality of life of the city.
 Our 2020 Vision sets out the partnership's social, economic and environmental objectives for Derby.
-We aim to create integrated solutions in all these areas so that, together, they make a lasting and positive difference to the quality of life of communities, individuals and organisations in Derby, both now and in the future.
+We aim to create integrated solutions that will make a lasting and positive difference to the quality of life of communities, individuals and organisations in Derby.